SANDAG/ABM/src/asim_cross_border/README.md

 |crossBorder_tourPurpose_control.csv | tour_purpose_probs_by_poe.csv | tour purpose reassignment probability lookup table | rename cols, drop cargo probs |

 ### Wait Time Updating
- - **land_use** with PoE wait time columns (e.g. "mazs_xborder.csv").
+ - **land use** table with PoE wait time columns (e.g. "mazs_xborder.csv").
 If the land use table doesn't have these columns yet, you'll have to run in preprocessing mode to generate them.